aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

   - disbursement of Liquidation Protocol Fee is disabled (if fee is set greater than 0, it will revert on `transferOnLiquidation`; also via asset configuration).
   - this should be considered a standard ERC20 transfer between liquidated user and liquidator, and will adhere to the same restrictions imposed by the underlying RWA Token.
 This scenario is described [here](#liquidation-as-a-transfer-of-underlying-rwa-token).
   - liquidators are implicitly permissioned to those already allowlisted to receive underlying RWA asset (will rely on underlying RWA asset-level permissioning imposed by RWA's `transfer` function).
-    - technically any user allowlisted to hold RWA token asset can liquidate; any further permissioning to a smaller subset of liquidators will be governed off-chain.
+    - technically any user allowlisted to hold RWA Token asset can liquidate; any further permissioning to a smaller subset of liquidators is expected to be governed off-chain.

 #### Configuration

 - RwaATokenManager contract address granted the RwaAToken admin role in the ACL Manager.
   - further granular RwaAToken admin permissions will be configured in the RwaATokenManager contract itself.
-  - Token Issuers or relevant admin will be granted admin permissions on the RwaAToken corresponding to their specific RWA asset.
+  - Token Issuers or relevant admin can be granted admin permissions on the RwaAToken corresponding to their specific RWA asset.
 - No bridges/portals will be configured, hence no unbacked RwaATokens can be minted.

 #### Reserve